Mo‘o, Hawaiian Shapeshifter Beings

 Moʻo deities are benevolent to those families who revere them as ʻaumakua.
 In return, the moʻo deity sees to the succession of their moʻokūʻauhau, or genealogy.
 If they guard a fish pond, they see to its harvest and that its waters are clear and nurturing.

-To dishonor a moʻo deity and break its kapu means to disaster.
+To dishonor a moʻo deity and break its kapu means to invite disaster.
 This is symbolic of the reciprocal laws between man and nature, as we take care of our surroundings and all that are in it, so too will it take care of us.

 When the foliage surrounding a pond or waterfall is lush and green, the moʻo is absent.
 It is then that it is safe to fish or swim.
 However, when the grasses at the water’s shore take on a greenish-yellow hue, the moʻo is home.
 Beware, and do not swim.